denuoweb/tipbot-v2-discord/cfcc/README.md

-# BOXY-Tip-Bot
+# HTMLCOIN-Tip-Bot

-These files are intended to function as a multi-functional tipbot for BOXY Coin (BOXY).
+These files are intended to function as a multi-functional tipbot for HTMLCOIN Coin (HTML).

 # Requirements
 * discord.py installed
 * Python 3.6+
 * A MySQL database
-* The BOXY wallet w/ RPC enabled.
+* The HTMLOCIN wallet w/ RPC enabled.

 # Functions
 * Display general wallet information